build-on-aws/content/tutorials/navigating-amazon-eks/eks-fargate-mtls-nginx-controller/index.md

 EOF
 ```

+2. Run the commands below to create the workload:

 ```bash
 kubectl create namespace mtls

 kubectl create -f mtls.yaml -n mtls
 ```

-1. Copy and paste the command below in your terminal to create an Ingress manifest file `ingress.yaml` for the workload:
+3. Copy and paste the command below in your terminal to create an Ingress manifest file `ingress.yaml` for the workload:

 ```yaml
 cat << EOF > ingress.yaml